Charles Barkley: Player profile

 Barkley is the shortest player in NBA history to lead the league in rebounding when he averaged a career-high 14.6 rebounds per game during the 1986–87 season.
 His tenacious and aggressive form of play built into an undersized frame that fluctuated between 284 lbs and 252 lbs helped cement his legacy as one of the greatest rebounders in NBA history, averaging 11.7 rebounds per game in the regular season for his career and 12.9 rebounds per game in his playoff career and totaling 12,546 rebounds for his season career.
 Barkley topped the NBA in offensive rebounding for three straight years and was most famous among very few power forwards who could control a defensive rebound, dribble the length of the court and finish at the rim with a powerful dunk.

 Barkley also possessed considerable defensive talents led by an aggressive demeanor, foot speed and his capacity to read the floor to anticipate for steals, a reason why he established his career as the second All-Time leader in steals for the power forward position and leader of the highest all-time steal per game average for the power forward position.
 Despite being undersized for both the small forward and power forward positions, he also finished among the all-time leaders in blocked shots.
 His speed and leaping ability made him one of the few power forwards capable of running down court to block a faster player with a chase-down block.

 In a SLAM magazine issue ranking NBA greats, Barkley was ranked among the top 20 players of All-Time.
 In the magazine, NBA Hall-of-Famer Bill Walton commented on Barkley's ability.
-Walton stated, "Barkley is like Magic [Johnson] and Larry [Bird] in that they don't really play a position.
+Walton said, "Barkley is like Magic [Johnson] and Larry [Bird] in that they don't really play a position.
 He plays everything; he plays basketball.
 There is nobody who does what Barkley does.
 He's a dominant rebounder, a dominant defensive player, a three-point shooter, a dribbler, a playmaker."